 - Bachelor's degree in Geology or related field from an accredited institution with year-long courses in chemistry, physics, biology, and mathematics preferred.
 The M.S. program is also open to undergraduate majors in physics, chemistry, biology, engineering or mathematics who have accumulated 12 semester hours of coursework in geology.
 Required remedial course-work in geology, if any, will be established by the student and the faculty during the admission process and during advising at the beginning of the first semester.

-- Strong undergraduate record, letters of recommendation, and satisfactory basic GRE scores.
+- Strong undergraduate record, and letters of recommendation.

 - Applicants should identify a potential faculty advisor (or advisors) and include research interests in the application statement.